Georgia unemployment claims continue declining

-ATLANTA - Initial unemployment claims in Georgia are continuing to trend lower, the state Department of Labor reported Thursday, June 4.
+Initial unemployment claims in Georgia are continuing to trend lower, the state Department of Labor reported Thursday.

-Jobless Georgians filed 149,163 unemployment claims last week (the last week of May), down more than 16,000 from the week before and the fourth decline during the last five weeks.
+Jobless Georgians filed 149,163 unemployment claims last week, down more than 16,000 from the week before and the fourth decline during the last five weeks.

-The labor department paid out $160.8 million in benefits last week (the last week of May), up $1.3 million from the previous week.
+The labor department paid out $160.8 million in benefits last week, up $1.3 million from the previous week.
 Since March 21, when Georgia businesses began shutting down to discourage the spread of COVID-19, the state has distributed more an $1.3 billion in regular unemployment benefits.

-The agency issued more than $51 million in benefits last week (the last week of May) to self-employed Georgians, gig workers, independent contractors and laid off employees of churches and other nonprofits through the federal Pandemic Unemployment Assistance (PUA) program.
+The agency issued more than $51 million in benefits last week to self-employed Georgians, gig workers, independent contractors and laid off employees of churches and other nonprofits through the federal Pandemic Unemployment Assistance (PUA) program.

 During the last 11 weeks, the job sector accounting for the most initial unemployment claims by far has been accommodation and food services, with 595,036 claims.